Oops19/TS4-HotkeyBindings/_TS4/mod_documentation/hotkey_bindings/README.md

 ### Saving
 * Ctrl+S - Save the game in a timely manner.
-This save method is many times faster than the UI save.
+This save method is many times faster than the UI save button.
+Saving takes a few seconds and runs in background.
+Wait 5 seconds before exiting the game, after the 'save' notification has been displayed.
-In case the game has issues with loading 'Alpha-CC' and the rending of sims/hair/outfits takes ages it may help to use this method.
+In case the game has issues with loading 'Alpha-CC' and the rending of thumbnails of sims/hair/outfits takes ages it helps a lot to use this method.
 The ID is incremented every 4 hours.
+This will increase the needed disc space and/or allow to load also really old save files.

 ### Exiting
 * Shift+Ctrl+Alt+X - Exit the game in a timely manner.
 Nothing will be saved.
+A currently running save will be interrupted, so use it with care.

 ### Outfit options
 Outfit options are fully supported using 3rd party mods which support outfit modifiers.
 For vanilla TS4 some options are not available and dressing the sim is usually not possible.
 One CAS part after the other is either hidden or replaced by the bathing outfit.
 The order in which the CAS parts are either hidden or replaced is pre-defined and can not be modified.